AceBose/BellaNove-Internship/README.md

 #### **Project: Password strength**
 #### Description: Weaken the password strength requirement
 This plugin allows you to choose between four password levels, as well as remove the password hint.
+Settings
+Go to `Woocommerce > Accounts`, and at the bottom of the page will be "User Password Strength Settings".
+The strength requirement is currently set at `Level 2 - Weak`, while the messages and the other settings have been left the same.
 ### [WooCommerce Photo Reviews](https://wordpress.org/plugins/woo*photo*reviews/)
 #### Project: Adding pictures to user reviews
 Description: Allow users to upload images and add them to their reviews